j0ly/FirstProject/README.md

 The task was to create a web application that has at least five different flaws from the OWASP top ten list.
 So be aware, this is simple and bad code with many vulnerabilities!

+Whats required:
+1. Windows, OS X or Linux as the host
+2. OWASP ZAP
+3. Advanced Cookie Manager, an add-on for Firefox
+4. Firefox
+5. VirtualBox
+6. Debian as a virtual machine

 This project is done with PHP in a LAMP environment.
 Here are the **installation instructions**;